Travel Application Guidelines

 - Hotel services: Hotel phone calls, room service, video rentals, and other non-essential services are not supported.

-- Local conference travel and accommodations: Hotel stays and ground transportation for local conferences or research within 50 miles of USF are generally not supported.
+- Local conference accommodations: Hotel stays for local conferences or research within 50 miles of USF are generally not supported.
 (Exceptions must be clearly justified.)

 - Gifts or meals for others are not supported.